adammaj1/Linas-Art-Gallery/README.md

 compare it with
 * [Mandel image by GONZALO E. MENA](https://gomena.github.io/gifs/fractals1/) where at each iteration (frame of the gif) different colors correspond to the angle of the iterations at each point

+Note 2 differences
+* in my image exterior comes black not white as in Gonzalo image
+* in my image ther is no black part near center of main cardioid.
+Such structure can be seen on other images.

 ### Winding
 Winding: color is proportional to winding number of the map